How this versatile Chartered Accountant developed good Communication and networking skills and why they are essential for any aspiring CA

 Starting from my school days, I was always a very shy but honest and innocent guy.
 Teachers were kind of fond of me as I was quite disciplined.

-“I ended my school life well on the academic front but not much on social and personality front.
+Coming from Delhi, India I finished my school well on the academic front but not much on the social and personality front.
 At that time, I only knew about two degrees B.Com and Chartered Accountancy (CA) and I chose CA. Of course, as everyone does, I too saw this degree as a tool for earning reputation and money and nothing else.

 I passed CPT (1st level CA exam) with good results but then came the life turner.
-The first failure of my life - IPCC Group 1 (IPCC is 2nd level CA exam consisting of 2 groups, Group 1 & Group 2).
+The first failure of my life - IPCC Group 1 (IPCC is a 2nd level CA exam consisting of 2 groups, Group 1 & Group 2).
 I was a little heartbroken but yet looking at CA only.

-Learning to Network and Developing speaking/ Interpersonal skills:
+Learning to Network: Developing speaking/ Interpersonal skills

-During the same time, a turning point of life came and I got to attend an event as a volunteer.
-That was the day of 13 Sept 2014 and from that day my life has become a 'Journey'.
-The event was none other than National Achievers Conference - An International event organized jointly by a Singaporean and an Indian team.
+During the same time, a turning point in life came and I got to attend an event as a volunteer.
+That was the day of Sept 13 of 2014 and from that day my life has become a 'Journey'.
+The event was none other than The National Achievers Conference - An International event organized jointly by a Singaporean and an Indian team.

 Working and connecting with people from different backgrounds and being guided by people of high caliber made it such a significant point in my life.
 Every day became a path for Self Enlightenment.
-I got to find my interests apart from academics, making me more confident, social and maybe emotional too.
+I got to find my interests apart from academics, making me more confident, social, and maybe emotional too.

 My mentors and seniors like the ones I got during my articleship, carved a guiding path for me in life, professionally and personally.
 And it's rightly said - Friends can make or break you.
 I always suggest choosing the right set of friends.
 In my case friends have been my strength.

-How did I motivate myself through all the failures:
+How did I motivate myself through all the failures?

-- Also, you need to be honest with your work and respect your boss/mentor.
+Also, you need to be honest with your work and respect your boss/mentor.
 Quality will follow automatically.
 Dedication is all that it takes.